-On the legal pages of your shop (such as the Terms & conditions), you need to provide your customers with information about different legal topics and provide transparency with regards to various legal aspects.
+On the legal pages of your shop (such as the Terms & conditions), you need to provide your customers with information about different legal topics and provide transparency with regard to various legal aspects.
 These are mandatory in many countries.
 Which information you need to display on these pages may depend on the country.

-In the article Legal pages we explain how to edit these pages.
+In the article Legal pages, we explain how to edit these pages.

 Links to the legal pages of your shop are automatically displayed in your shop’s footer, which is also where your customers expect them to be placed.

 There are service providers who specialize in helping merchants with their legal pages.
-For instance you can use the services of Trusted Shops.
+For instance, you can use the services of Trusted Shops.
 By using such a service you can keep your legal pages automatically up to date.

 The content of your legal pages

 The legal notice is intended for information about the shop operator, such as address and further contact data.
 Here you can state who is responsible for the content of your shop and how this person can be contacted.
 You should make it easy for your visitors to contact you in case they have any questions.
 For many online retailers, it is necessary that they provide a clickable link to the “Online dispute resolution platform“ in the legal notice.
 More information on this topic can be found for instance in this article from ecommerce-europe.eu (please note that we do not guarantee the accuracy of the content in this article).